tjpranic/BigDecimal/README.md

 BigDecimal
 ==========

-Arbitrary precision decimal class, built on top of the .NET BigInteger, written in F#
+Arbitrary precision decimal class, built on top of the .NET BigInteger, written in F# + other stuff

 Usage
 -----------